I Do' Wanna Know: Music video

-The campy-style video depicts a bratty youth who terrorizes his family and others, telling them that he doesn't want to know that they love him.
-When one of his terror attempts fail (he electrocutes himself with a toaster), he is immediately transported to a garden-like Heaven where God (Kevin in a "God 1" jacket), surrounded by his Angels (played by the other band members), wearing white uniforms like baseball players, tell the kid they don't want to hear how much he loves them.
+The campy-style video depicts a bratty youth who terrorizes his family and others, telling them that he does not want to know that they love him.
+When one of his terror attempts fail (he electrocutes himself with a toaster), he is immediately transported to a garden-like Heaven where God (Kevin in a "God 1" jacket), surrounded by his Angels (played by the other band members), wearing white uniforms like baseball players, tell the kid they do not want to hear how much he loves them.
 After some stop-animation during the guitar solo, they send him to Hell in a vertical-descending telephone booth, where the devil tells him the same thing.